 An exploration through literature and criticism of questions related to gender.
 Special Topics in Gender (ENGL 275) will offer focused study of specific issues related to gender studies, while Studies in Gender (ENGL 276) will offer a broad overview of major concerns and questions relevant to the field.
-Prerequisite: ENGL 102.
-This course satisfies the United States Cultural Studies requirement for the General Education curriculum.
+Prerequisite: ENGL 110.